Universal RCFT Correlators from the Holomorphic Bootstrap: Wronskian method for RCFT correlators: multi-component primaries

 \ee Requiring that the total singularity be zero, we find the Riemann identity for this case to be: \be 3h_B+n_1+n_2= 8h_A+1 \ee Note that this determines only the sum $n_1+n_2$ and not the individual values of $n_1,n_2$.
 It is precisely this pair of individual values, satisfying $n_1+n_2=8h_A-3h_B+1$, that labels the different allowed irreducible representations $R_p$ in \eref{degencorr}.
 Note also that $8h_A-3h_B$ must therefore be an integer $\ge -1$ in order for the 4-point function of any CFT with the given fusion rules to be non-vanishing.

 Defining $N=n_1+n_2$ and solving for $h_B$, the Riemann identity \eref{Riemannid-new} can be expressed as: \be h_B=\frac{8h_A+1-N}{3} \ee This can be used either to find $h_B$ if $N$ is known from group theory, or to find $N$ if $h_B$ is known via fusion rules.
 Next let us re-label $n_2=n$ where $0\le n\le N$, so $n_1=N-n$.
 We can now identify $n$ with the index $p$ in \eref{degencorr}.
 With this labelling, $R_N$ is the identity representation while $R_0=R_A$.
 Henceforth we will treat $h_A$ and $N$ as the two independent quantities labelling the CFT, with $h_B$ being determined by \eref{hbsolv}.
-Then, $n$ labels the component of the correlation function that we are computing and \eref{degencorr} can be written: \be \cG_{a_1 a_2 a_3 a_4,b_1 b_2 b_3 b_4}(z_i,\zbar_i)=\sum_{n=0}^N D_{a_1 a_2a_3a_4}^{(n)} \Dbar_{b_1 b_2 b_3 b_4}^{(n)} \cG^{(n)}(z_i,\zbar_i) \ee It should be evident that the non-degenerate case discussed in Section \ref{Wronskian-single} corresponds to $N=0$.
+Then, $n$ labels the component of the correlation function that we are computing and \eref{blocksum} can be written: \be f_{\alpha,a_1 a_2 a_3 a_4}(z_i)=\sum_{n=0}^N D_{a_1 a_2a_3a_4}^{(n)}\, f_\alpha^{(n)}(z_i) \ee